m5stack/m5-docs/docs/en/core/m5go_lite.md

 ## DESCRIPTION

-**M5GO Lite** is a light pack of M5GO kit, instead of having 6 M5units, M5Go-Lite provides 1 ENV + accessories.
-Same as the M5GO controller M5Go-Lite is also specifically designed for STEM education，and sharing the same M5GO controller which is a full-feathered, upgraded development board provides plenty of hardware resources.
+**M5GO Lite** is a light pack of M5GO kit, instead of having 6 M5units, M5Go-Lite provides 1 ENV + accessories and the same M5 controller as M5GO.
+M5Go-Lite is also  designed for STEM education.
+M5GO controller itself is already a full-feathered, highly integrated, upgraded development board provides plenty of hardware resources, such as LCD screen, speaker, Led bar, 16M flash, microphone and more.
+Light but not least.

 All M5stack development board can be programmed through Arduino IDE, WebIDE UIFlow, Micropython, and Blockly, simplifying the development process for those requiring a joint hardware and software solution.
 Not only does M5stack have far-reaching IoT applications in industry, agriculture, and home, but it also empowers students to learn to code in STEM classrooms.